-- 5.4 City of Glasgow College has taken on delivery of the region's National Transition Training Fund and Young Persons Guarantee provision, which is seen as a significant element of the Scottish Government's Covid-19 response in providing meaningful training opportunities and transitional skills training needs.
-At present the region, via City of Glasgow College, is on track to meet the target in both allocations of funding, and we have been successful in attracting additional opportunities and funding inyear. - 5.5 In line with many qualifications which require direct work placement activity, Foundation Apprenticeship delivery has been a challenge throughout 2021-22, and the region is expected to be 2,080 credits below target.
-In all, 1,475 of that shortfall sits with Glasgow Kelvin College, with Kelvin having taken the long-standing lead on this project for the Glasgow region.
-It is noted, however, that the region has been one of Scotland's most successful deliverers of FAs during this period, and opportunities to evolve and expand this provision are actively in progress. - 5.6 Significant successful work has been undertaken across the region in the delivery of qualifications for students deferred during the pandemic.
-Glasgow Clyde and Glasgow Kelvin college have determined that this activity forms part of the core activity2. - 5.7 The volume of credits delivered to the lowest 10% SIMD cohort is projected to be 9,389 credits short of target, and projected to sit at 26.6%, 1.7% below the agreed regional target.
-City of Glasgow College achieved 21.6%, Glasgow Clyde College 29.5% and Glasgow Kelvin College 34.2%. - 5.8 The volume of regional credits delivered to care experienced learners is in line with the regional target.
-However, additional activity within City of Glasgow and Glasgow Clyde colleges is offset by a shortfall within Glasgow Kelvin College. - 5.9 The number of senior phase pupils studying vocational qualifications at college was down 312 against the target of 1,285.
+- 5.5 In line with many qualifications which require direct work placement activity, Foundation Apprenticeship delivery has been a challenge throughout 2021-22, and the region is expected to be 1,405 credits below target.
+In all, 1,309 of that shortfall sits with Glasgow Kelvin College, with Kelvin having taken the long-standing lead on this project for the Glasgow region.
+This approach has been subject to review and is due to be changed in 2022-23 subject to further development work across the Glasgow colleges. - 5.6 Significant successful work has been undertaken across the region in the delivery of qualifications for students deferred during the pandemic, with a total of 6,780 credits delivered, 265 short of target. - 5.7 The volume of credits delivered to the lowest 10% SIMD cohort is projected to be 14,068 credits short of target, and projected to sit at 25.7%, 2.9% below the agreed regional target of 28.6%.
+City of Glasgow College achieved 21.9%, Glasgow Clyde College 28.2% and Glasgow Kelvin College 30.9%. - 5.8 The volume of credits delivered to care experienced learners was down 4,013 credits on target, at 4.6% for the region against a target of 5.5%.
+The majority of this shortfall currently wits with Glasgow Kelvin College, with City of Glasgow College down a small amount and Glasgow Clyde College currently exceeding their target. - 5.9 The number of senior phase pupils studying vocational qualifications at college was down 302 against the target of 1,285.